-- 6. The certification body may specify contact email addresses for the following by emailing assurance@textileexchange.org.
+- a.
+The certified organization and all facilities listed on each scope certificate (certifiedOrganizationTeld and facilityTeld); and - b.
+The seller on each transaction certificate (sellerTeld). - 4. dTrackit will accept data submissions which do not meet item 3. above until March 31, 2024, and will identify them as not meeting the applicable policy but will not reject the data.
+Effective April 1, 2024, any data submissions which do not meet item 3. above will be rejected by dTrackit restriction logic. - 5.
+For new certifications, the certification body should assign a CB client code and provide it to the organization prior to asking the organization to register for a TE-ID but should encourage or require the organization to register for the TE-ID well in advance of the certification decision being made. - 6.
+The certification body may specify contact email addresses for the following by emailing assurance@textileexchange.org.
 If no separate email address is provided, the certification body's primary contact with Textile Exchange will be used. - a.
 Receiving a periodic report by email of completed registrations associated with the certification body.
 The certification body may opt-out of receiving this upon request.
 And - b.
 Requests for support with deduplication of data relating to the certification body's data submissions and specific registration applications. - 7.
 Scope certificates do not need to be updated to include the TE-ID until the earliest of these events occurs: - a.
 Recertification on or after January 1, 2024; - b.
 The scope certificate is updated for other reasons (e.g. to add products) on or after April 1, 2024; or - c.
 The end of 2024, by which point the scope certificate shall be updated to include the TE-ID (for RAF farm scope certificates which do not expire in 2024 only). - 8.
 Transaction certificates may be issued without the seller's TE-ID for the months of January and February 2024 only, if the seller was certified during 2023 and the certification body has not received a pre-assigned TE-ID for the seller. - 9.
-An outgoing transaction certificate may be issued if the incoming transaction certificate is missing TE-ID data, under CCS-102-V3.1 E2.1.11. - 10.
+An outgoing transaction certificate may be issued if the incoming transaction certificate is missing TE-ID data, under CCS-102-V3.1 E2.1.11.

+Calibration 247 Implementation of Certified Organization Registration and TE-ID 10.
 In the case of a scope certificate transfer between certification bodies before the TE-ID has been added to the preceding certification body's scope certificate, the organization may obtain the TE-IDs for all of their facilities (including associated subcontractors) by completing the registration process.

-Conformity and Issue Date: 1/26/2024 Status: Issued
+Conformity and Issu ue Date: 1/26/2024 Status: Issued

 Calibration 242 License and Facility Number Data Submissions References: ASR-103-V3.1 (B3.1.1, B3.4), ASR-104-V3.1 (B2.2.6, B2.3.6) Situation: There are some data fields which should be specified in dTrackit submissions for the calendar year 2024 but which are not reflected in the updated SC Policy 3.1 and TC Policy 3.1.
-The following fields should be specified in dTrackit submissions for scope and transaction certificates in 2024 to support the reconciliation of identifiers as the TE-ID is being implemented: Interpretation: a.
-On scope certificates: facilityNo, subcontractorLicenseNob.
-On transaction certificates: sellerLicenseNo, buyerLicenseNo (if the buyer is certified) Conformity and Iss ue Date: 12/18/2023 Status: Issued
+The following fields should be specified in dTrackit submissions for scottransaction certificates in 2024 to support the reconciliation of identification of Interpretation: a.
+On scope certificates: facilityNo, subcontractorLicenseNo b.
+On transaction certificates: sellerLicenseNo, buyerLicenseNo (if the buyer is certified) Conformity and Iss sue Date: 12/18/2023 Status: Issued